Pi Network Tools

 Raspberry Pi 4

 A Pi-based network appliance.
-Plug into any switch port, connect to the PiNT WiFi hotspot, and see switch details, DHCP scope, mDNS devices and cable health from your phone.
-No laptop required.
+Plug into any switch port, connect to the PiNT WiFi hotspot, and see switch details, DHCP scope, mDNS devices and cable health from your phone. v0.3 adds optional kiosk mode on a 3.5" MPI3501 touchscreen — fully standalone, no phone required.

 View on GitHub ↗